 Let’s understand how to add Microsoft store application to ConfigMgr.
 Microsoft Store for Business license and admin access is required to complete this activity.
-MSfB gives opportunity organizations to automatically to make store applications available for SCCM admins.
+MSfB gives the opportunity for organizations to automatically make store applications available for SCCM admins.

 - SCCM Sync with MSfB Microsoft Store for Business | ConfigMgr

 - Add Microsoft Store Application to ConfigMgr | SCCM | MSfB